 - Open source ARKit by Apple made AR more available, as IKEA acknowledges.
 Together with iOS 11 SDK and Xcode 9 it allows creating AR apps like IKEA in particular.
 It implies visual inertial odometry (VIO) and Core Motion – for tracking and camera data, as 2 main inputs.
 Also, now iPhones and iPads are able to analyze scenes and detect horizontal planes.

-As a little side note here, we’d like to point out that Unity is one of top specialties at our AR development team at ThinkMobiles.
+As a little side note here, we’d like to point out that Unity is one of top specialties at our AR development services at ThinkMobiles.
 As well as other AR tools like Vuforia, Wikitude SDK, Unreal engine, etc.

 Creating an app like IKEA: components & costs

 To put together all the features we’ve described, create the back-end infrastructure and nice design, you would need to develop a custom app.
 App development is an ambiguous and time-consuming process, and we recommend to learn what goes into it first.
 For instance, in our How to make an app post.

 2 major components to an AR app for retail are product catalog and AR mode for products.
 To develop such app for a particular platform (Android/iOS/Windows Phone) or multiple platforms and estimate the IKEA app cost, you need skilled app programmers and 3D designers.
 They charge differently, so you won’t find a single answer if you’re researching for price of augmented reality app.